MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 * Development Placeholder Text Attribute in activity xml: tools:text="Tip Amount: $7"

 ### Theming and Colors:
-As standered practice with Material UI Design, there can be 12 named color attributes.
+As standard practice with Material UI Design, there can be 12 named color attributes.
-* 1st group: Primary, Primary Variand, Secondary, Secondary variant
+* 1st group: Primary, Primary Variant, Secondary, Secondary variant
-* 2nd group: Backgroun, Surface, Error
+* 2nd group: Background, Surface, Error
 * 3rd group: On Primary, On Secondary,
-* 4th group: On Backgroun, On Surface, On Error
+* 4th group: On Background, On Surface, On Error

 => Those are mapped into theme xml by camelCase (Not PascalCase, not snake_case) with 'color' prefix like => colorPrimary, colorPrimaryVariant, colorOnPrimary.